 The purpose of this How-to Guide is simple: to introduce you to the main legal documents you’ll come across during your selling journey, and the likely order in which they’ll be executed.

 For convenience they’re placed in rough sequence of use with an accompanying explanation added for each:

-- Non Disclosure Agreement (includes Sale Memorandum) - For your interested prospects
+- Non Disclosure Agreement (includes Sales Memorandum) - for your interested prospects

-- Letter of Intent or Term Sheet - When one prospect gets serious
+- Letter of Intent - when one prospect gets serious

-- Business Sale Agreement (asset or stock versions) - It's a "GO" decision
+- Business Sale Agreement - it's a "GO" decision

 1. Non-Disclosure Agreement (NDA)